RatyLasse/studentlunchjkl/README.md

 # studentlunchjkl

-A website that combines online Jyväskylä student lunch menus to one
+A website that combines Jyväskylä's online student lunch menus to one